 JCT Kitchen & Bar opened more than a decade ago, and while the downstairs dining room is fine for when it’s cold out or your allergies are peaking, their rooftop patio bar has one of the best views in the city.
 Besides great cocktails, the bar also serves small plates and shareable dishes like fried chicken in a bucket, along with the JCT burger from downstairs, which really makes the patio the best of both worlds.

 Inside Ponce City Market, there are 30 different places you can eat at, but only a handful of them share the patio space in the center of the complex.
 Choosing between Bellina Alimentari (Italian), W.H.
-Stiles Fish Camp (Seafood), Botiwalla (Indian), Jia (Chinese), and Minero (Mexican) is no easy task, but with a huge variety between them, it’s easy to try multiple things from a few different places.
+Stiles Fish Camp (seafood), Botiwalla (Indian), Jia (Chinese), and Minero (Mexican) is no easy task, but thankfully you really can’t go wrong.

-Atop Ponce City Market - next to the mini-golf course and carnival games of Skyline Park - you’ll find 9 Mile Station.
-This rooftop beer and wine garden has a great view of downtown and is a great spot to bring out of towners, or to just stop at for afterwork drinks.
+On top of Ponce City Market - next to the mini-golf course and carnival games of Skyline Park - you’ll find 9 Mile Station.
+This rooftop beer and wine garden has a great view of downtown and is a great spot to bring-out-of-towners, or to just stop by for afterwork drinks.
 Food-wise, they serve everything from cheese and charcuterie boards, to Alaskan cod with salt and vinegar chips, so regardless of what you’re drinking, there’ll be something that you can claim pairs well with a beer, cocktail, or glass of wine.

 Fellini’s has seven locations around town - most of which have their own patios - so you’re never too far from one.
 With its fountain, neon signage, and haphazardly strung patio lights, though, the Ponce location is our personal favorite.
 Fellini’s also makes some of the best pizza in Atlanta, especially their thick crust Sicilian pies.